NixOS/rfcs/rfcs/0140-simple-package-paths.md

   - (+) This would allow virtually a unlimited number of packages without performance problems
   - (-) It's hard to understand, type and implement, needs a special case for packages with few characters
     - E.g. `x` could go in `pkgs/unit/x-/--/x`
-  - (-) There's not enough packages even in Nixpkgs that a two-level structure would make sense.
+  - (-) There's not enough packages even in Nixpkgs that a two-level 4-letter structure would make sense.
 Most of the structure would only be filled by a couple entries.
   - (-) Even Git only uses 2-letter prefixes for its objects hex hashes
+- Use two-letter prefixes split into two directories, like `pkgs/unit/h/e/hello`
+  - (+) Allows easy traversal by clicking on GitHub file listings, shard directories being limited to under 40 children
+  - (-) Requires special-casing single-letter attribute names
+    - (+) There's currently only 6 such cases, which could be handled on a one-off basis
+  - (-) Makes auto-completion worse, having to tab-complete once more
+  - (-) Makes it harder to create shards: if a shard doesn't exist yet, it has to be created with either one or two `mkdir`'s, or a `mkdir -p`
 - Use a dynamic structure where directories are rebalanced when they have too many entries.
   E.g. `pkgs.foobar` could be in `pkgs/unit/f/foobar` initially.
   But when there's more than 1 000 packages starting with `f`, all packages starting with `f` are distributed under 2-letter prefixes, moving `foobar` to `pkgs/unit/fo/foobar`.